yunojuno/django-side-effects/README.rst

     def foo(*args, **kwargs):
         pass

-**Decorating view functions**

-By default, the ``has_side_effects`` decorator will run so long as the inner function does not raise an exception.
-View functions, however, are a paticular case where the function may run, and return a perfectly valid ``HttpResponse`` object, but you do **not** want the side effects to run, as the response object has a ``status_code`` of 404, 500, etc. In this case, you want to inspect the inner function return value before deciding whether to fire the side effects functions.
-In order to support this, the ``has_side_effects`` decorator has a kwarg ``run_on_exit`` which takes a function that takes a single parameter, the return value from the inner function, and must return ``True`` or ``False`` which determines whether to run the side effects.

-The ``decorators`` module contains the default argument for this kwarg, a function called ``http_response_check``.
-This will return ``False`` if the inner function return value is an ``HttpResponse`` object with a status code in the 4xx-5xx range.

 The second decorator, ``is_side_effect_of``, is used to bind those functions that implement the side effects to the origin function: